MLReef/mlreef/docs/content/99-development/0-README.md

 Developing MLReef
 ====================
-This document provides a comprehensive architectural overview of the MLReef Software as a Service system.
+This document provides an architectural overview of the MLReef Software as a Service system.
 The overview is provided, using a number of different architectural views to depict different aspects of the system.
 It is intended to capture and convey the significant architectural decisions which have been made on the MLReef system.